-- (4) The across the board increases referred to in table three above shall be granted as from 1 March 2021 on actual wage. - (f) Extended Bargaining Unit Employees engaged in the Cash-in-Transit Sector - (1) Across the board increases - (a) Year one: From 1 March 2019 for employers and employees of the industry or date to be determined by the Minister but not earlier than 1 March 2019 until 29 February 2020: - (i) 8% in respect of all EBU employees up to Paterson Grade B4. - (ii) 7% in respect of all EBU employees in Paterson Grade C1. - (b) Year two: From 1 March 2020 until 28 February 2021: - (i) 7.5% in respect of all EBU employees up to Paterson Grading B4. - (ii) 6.5% in respect of all EBU employees in Paterson Grading C1. - (c) Year three: From 1 March 2021 until 28 February 2022: - (i) 7.5% in respect of all EBU employees up to Paterson Grading B4. - (ii) 6.5% in respect of all EBU employees in Paterson Grading C1. - 1.(g) The only provisions of this Agreement that shall apply to extended bargaining unit employees shall be the increases referred to above, the provisions of clause 77 only as from December 2018, clause 54, clause 69 and schedule 4 item 8 (Wellness Fund). - (2) Across the board increases shall be granted on actual wages.
+1(e) Extended Bargaining Unit Employees engaged in the Cash-in-Transit Sector

+(1) Across the board increases

+- (a) From 1 March 2024 for employers and employees of the industry or date to be determined by the Minister but not earlier than 1 March 2024 until 28 February 2025: - (i) 7 % in respect of all EBU employees up to Paterson Grade B4. - (ii) 6 % in respect of all EBU employees in Paterson Grade C1. - 1(f) The only provisions of this Agreement that shall apply to extended bargaining unit employees shall be the increases referred to above, the provisions of clause 77 only as from December 2018, clause 54, clause 69, and schedule 4 item 8 (Wellness Fund).